IRAs at Chase Bank and J.P. Morgan Chase

 Opening an IRA with J.P.
 Morgan Self-Directed Investing

-Next, you’ll find a button to open a retirement account.
-Click on this button and select the option to manage the account yourself to open the IRA as a J.P.
+On the next page, you’ll see an option to open a retirement account.
+Choose the path to invest on your own to open the IRA as a J.P.
 Morgan Self-Directed Investing account.

-On the following page, you’ll see a promotion offering up to $700 for a qualifying deposit or transfer.
-Scroll down to click on a green button to open either a Roth or Traditional IRA.
-Choose your option and follow the on-screen instructions to provide necessary details.
+On the next page, you’ll see a promotion to score a bonus of up to $1,000 for a qualifying deposit or transfer.
+On this page, scroll down to find the option to open either a Roth or Traditional IRA.
+Click on the one you want and follow the on-screen prompts to provide all required information.

 Funding an IRA at Chase

-A retirement account at J.P.
-Morgan Self-Directed Investing, whether Roth or Traditional, can be funded in several ways.
-The brokerage accepts wire transfers and ACH network deposits.
-You can also deposit paper checks through the Chase mobile app.
+A retirement account in either Roth or Traditional format at J.P.
+Morgan Self-Directed Investing can be funded in a variety of ways.
+The brokerage house accepts cash transfers, incoming investment transfers, retirement rollovers, and paper-check deposits through the Chase mobile app.

 Transferring or Rolling Over another Retirement Account